Since developers are human, software isn’t a fire-once-and-done matter. To allow for these imperfections, software comes in “versions”.

 GitHub

 While Git is a completely open-source experience, GitHub is a private organization that began as a startup to host Git instances.
-It scaled upward to become like almost any other large-scale company, then got bought out by Microsoft in 2018.
+It scaled upward to become like almost any other large-scale company, then was bought out by Microsoft in 2018 to become another part of Big Tech.

 Forks